hemberg-lab/MicroExonator/tests/integration/mm10_simulated/README.md

 permitted omission is `chr17_-_30598522_30598525` (ME053), a repeated 3-nt CAG
 within one intron that the current reporting stage collapses into another CAG coordinate.
 The validator rejects any other missing coordinate, including a second missing truth event.
-Additional discoveries and PSI deviations are informational in this first smoke-test version.
+For every reported truth event, the mean corrected PSI of each sample group must also lie within 0.15 of the simulated target PSI (`--psi-tolerance` changes the threshold; `--skip-psi-accuracy` checks bounds only).
+Additional discoveries are informational.